zhiqiang404/vsc-community-material-theme/README.md

 # Communication ⚠️

-This project is community-maintained and the source is encrypted.
-If you want to maintain it and ship new fixes, ask to become a maintainer so you'll have full access to the repository.
+This project is community-maintained.
+You can find the official [Material Theme here](https://github.com/material-theme/vsc-material-theme).

 ---